-The clinical psychology program in the Department of Psychology at Western Michigan University is designed to provide broad clinical training utilizing a scientist-practitioner model.
+The clinical psychology doctoral program in the Department of Psychology at Western Michigan University is designed to provide broad clinical training utilizing a scientist-practitioner model.
 Graduates from this program are competent to function in a variety of professional roles including research, practice and college teaching.
 The balance of research and practice is obtained in part by practicum and research training within an on-site clinic, as well as practical experience in community agencies and research activities within faculty members’ independent laboratories.
 The program is accredited by the American Psychological Association.

 The curriculum requirements are structured according to the scientist-practitioner model as well.
 The orientation of the program is decidedly behavioral with an emphasis on empirical research and empirically supported practice.
 All students are exposed to the broad content areas of the field.

-A master's degree is earned in the process of earning a Ph.D.; however, all students will be permitted to complete the requirements for the doctorate only insofar as their performance merits continuance in the program.
+A master of arts degree is earned in the process of earning a Ph.D.; however, all students will be permitted to complete the requirements for the doctorate only insofar as their performance merits continuance in the program.
 The program is planned as a six year curriculum with the sixth year comprising the doctoral internship.
 Students entering the program with prior graduate training may accelerate their training if faculty approve the adequacy of specific program requirements.

-The Ph.D. program requires successful completion of 96 credit hours of academic work including practica, internship, advanced doctoral coursework, a comprehensive examination, a thesis and a dissertation.
+The Ph.D. program requires successful completion of 95 credit hours of academic work including practica, internship, advanced doctoral coursework, a comprehensive examination, a thesis and a dissertation.
 Ph.D. students must finish a 750-hour pre-masters practicum, many of which are completed at the internal Psychology Clinic, a 500-hour post-masters practicum and a 2000-hour pre-doctoral internship in a healthcare setting.

 The clinical psychology program is dedicated to preparing competent intervention oriented clinical psychologists.
 Our training program has a behavioral orientation and operates according to the scientist-practitioner model.
 Doctoral-level graduates are prepared to function in professional roles that involve teaching, research, administration and direct clinical service.
 Recent graduates have typically taken academic faculty positions, faculty and post-doctoral positions at university based medical centers, and private practice positions.
 Students work closely with faculty and other clinical psychologists throughout their training.